School Rules

 (d) Only in exceptional circumstances will students receive a lunch pass.

-(b) Letters explaining absence from school can be shown to the Form Teacher.
-Any student who is absent from school for three or more consecutive days due to illness may be requested to provide a doctor’s certificate.
+(b) Any student who is absent from school for five or more consecutive days due to illness may be requested to provide a doctor’s certificate.
 They will require one if they have missed an NCEA assessment or require an extension.
 See the School NCEA Assessment policies.

 (a) Class detentions are organised by class teachers and at a time convenient for the teacher.
 These may be morning tea or lunchtime.

-(b) Deans’ and Senior Management detentions are held during lunchtime or after school from 3.10 to 4.10pm.
-At least 24 hours’ notice will be given.
+(b) Deans’ detentions are held every lunchtime and the student is required to attend the lunchtime detention closest to the infraction.
+Senior Management detentions are held during lunchtime, or after school from 3.10 to 4.10pm.
+At least 24 hours’ notice of an after-school detention will be given.

 (d) Detentions take priority over all other activities e.g. sports practices, band rehearsal.